-There are two ways to remove objects from ArrayList in Java, first, by using remove() method, and second by using Iterator.
-ArrayList provides overloaded remove() method, one accept index of the object to be removed i.e. remove(int index), and other accept object to be removed, i.e. remove(Object obj).
-Rule of thumb is, If you know the index of the object, then use the first method, otherwise use the second method.
+There are two ways to remove objects from ArrayList in Java, first, by using the remove() method, and second by using Iterator.
+ArrayList provides overloaded remove() method, one accepts the index of the object to be removed i.e. remove(int index), and the other accept objects to be removed, i.e. remove(Object obj).
+The rule of thumb is, If you know the index of the object, then use the first method which accept index, otherwise use the second method.
 By the way, you must remember to use ArrayList remove methods, only when you are not iterating over ArrayList if you are iterating then use Iterator.remove() method, failing to do so may result in ConcurrentModificationException in Java.
-Another gotcha can have occurred due to autoboxing.
-If you look closely that two remove methods, remove(int index) and remove(Object obj) are indistinguishable if you are trying to remove from an ArrayList of Integers.

 Suppose you have three objects in ArrayList i.e. [1,2,3] and you want to remove the second object, which is 2.
 You may call remove(2), which is actually a call to remove(Object) if consider autoboxing, but will be interpreted as a call to remove 3rd element, by interpreting as remove(index).

-You can see that second call is also treated as remove(index).
+You can see that the second call is also treated as remove(index).
 The best way to remove ambiguity is to take out autoboxing and provide an actual object, as shown below.

 Suppose you have three objects in ArrayList i.e. [1,2,3] and you want to remove the second object, which is 2.
 You may call remove(2), which is actually a call to remove(Object) if consider autoboxing, but will be interpreted as a call to remove 3rd element, by interpreting as remove(index).

-Code Example To Remove Elements from ArrayList
+Code Example To Remove Elements from ArrayList in Java

-Let's test above theory with a simple code example of ArrayList with Integers.
-Following program has an ArrayList of Integers containing 1, 2 and 3 i.e. [1, 2, 3], this corresponds exactly to the index.package test; import java.util.ArrayList; import java.util.List; /** * * @author http://java67.blogspot.com */ public class JavaTutorial{ /** * @param args the command line arguments */ public static void main(String[] args) { List<Integer> numbers = new ArrayList<Integer>(); numbers.add(1); numbers.add(2); numbers.add(3); System.out.println("ArrayList contains : " + numbers); // Calling remove(index) numbers.remove(1); //removing object at index 1 i.e. 2nd Object, which is 2 //Calling remove(object) numbers.remove(3); } } Output: ArrayList contains : [1, 2, 3] Exception in thread "main" java.lang.IndexOutOfBoundsException: Index: 3, Size: 2 at java.util.ArrayList.rangeCheck(ArrayList.java:635) at java.util.ArrayList.remove(ArrayList.java:474) at test.Test.main(Test.java:33) Java Result: 1
+Let's test the above theory with a simple code example of ArrayList with Integers.
+The following program has an ArrayList of Integers containing 1, 2, and 3 i.e. [1, 2, 3], which corresponds exactly to the index.package test; import java.util.ArrayList; import java.util.List; /** * * @author http://java67.blogspot.com */ public class JavaTutorial{ /** * @param args the command line arguments */ public static void main(String[] args) { List<Integer> numbers = new ArrayList<Integer>(); numbers.add(1); numbers.add(2); numbers.add(3); System.out.println("ArrayList contains : " + numbers); // Calling remove(index) numbers.remove(1); //removing object at index 1 i.e. 2nd Object, which is 2 //Calling remove(object) numbers.remove(3); } } Output: ArrayList contains : [1, 2, 3] Exception in thread "main" java.lang.IndexOutOfBoundsException: Index: 3, Size: 2 at java.util.ArrayList.rangeCheck(ArrayList.java:635) at java.util.ArrayList.remove(ArrayList.java:474) at test.Test.main(Test.java:33) Java Result: 1

-You can see that second call is also treated as remove(index).
+You can see that the second call is also treated as remove(index).
 The best way to remove ambiguity is to take out autoboxing and provide an actual object, as shown below.

 System.out.println("ArrayList Before : " + numbers); // Calling remove(index) numbers.remove(1); //removing object at index 1 i.e. 2nd Object, which is 2 //Calling remove(object) numbers.remove(new Integer(3)); System.out.println("ArrayList After : " + numbers); Output : ArrayList Before : [1, 2, 3] ArrayList After : [1]